-I have really enjoyed the process of sharing my completed 8×10 fiber art pieces.
+I enjoy the process of sharing my completed 8×10’s.
 Over the last several weeks I have revealed thirty-eight uniquely designed specimens.
-Thirty-eight sounds like a lot but I have more than that yet to go and in fact, as I am writing this journal entry, I have made plans for another twenty.
+Thirty-eight sounds like a lot but I have more than that yet to go.

 Lots of Fun:

 Designing and implementing these small art projects is a very contagious practice.
 The manageable size and portability make them easy to work with no matter where I am.
 Typically I spend several days pulling together various combinations of fabric.
-After setting aside a number of groupings I draw on my supplies of beads, buttons, lace, recycled sari and kantha cloth, as well as many, many other options, to add as embellishments.
+After setting aside a number of groupings I draw on my supplies of beads, buttons, lace, recycled sari and kantha cloth, among other items, to add as embellishments.

 A Change In Technique:

 Up until now I have used white stretched canvas as the background for 99% of my 8×10’s.
 Lately I have decided to cover the canvas with fabric.
+The last photo to be shared in this post includes a fabric covered frame.
 This new technique adds a more striking element.
-Even though I am very fond of the white canvas background it’s always nice to change things up.
-The last photo shared in this post includes a fabric covered frame.
+Even though I am very fond of the white canvas background it’s always nice to try something new.

 What’s In The Future:

 For now I believe I will most likely continue to wrap my canvases with fabric; however, I have also considered making my own wood frames and stretching my own, unpainted canvas over the edges.
-Who knows what the future brings!
+Who knows what the future will bring!

 Let’s Wrap This Up:

 I could go on talking about this art form but, with so many more items yet to be shared, it is time to wrap this entry up.
 Below you will find two collages.
-Both contain photos of four original art pieces.
-Directly beneath the photo collages are the names and links to their individual stories.
-I hope that you will take the time to click on each of them to explore their unusual features.
+Lets take a look at eight more finished specimens.